Losant/losant-docs/docs/organizations/transferring-resources.md

+---
+description: Learn about transfering resources between Sandboxes and Organizations.
+---

 # Transferring Resources

 It is possible to transfer [applications](/applications/overview/) and [dashboards](/dashboards/overview/) to and from your [Sandbox](/user-accounts/sandbox/) and any [organization](/organizations/overview/) you are an administrator of.
 The most common case is users migrating resources from their Sandbox to a newly created organization.